 Singapore Airlines Suites

 You should never earn just one mile per dollar.
-If you do, you’re buying that mile for 2 cents since you could easily put the spending on a Citi Double Cash Card.
+If you do, you’re buying that mile for 2 cents since you could easily put the spending on a 2% rebate card.

 Instead you need to make the most out of all of your spending and that takes more than one card.
 While I’ve had a Starwood Amex for years, and used to use it for unbonused spending, there’s better solutions out there now (and many with that card will keep it for the perks but stop spending on it come August when earning changes).